There are thousands of islands around the world, and millions of people live on them. Do islands have much mention in Bible prophecy?

 Thus the idea that island peoples are even NOW vulnerable to earthquakes and ice melting IS NOT some far-fetched view.

 Perhaps I should point out that it is not only Protestant translations of the Bible (such as the NKJV) that make this clear.
-The Rheims New Testament of 1582, which is the Roman Catholic standard for an English translation, puts some of the prophecies in Revelation 16 this way:
+The Rheims New Testament of 1582, which is the Roman Catholic standard for an English translation, renders Revelation 16:20 as:

 Therefore, it should be clear that basically anyone possessing a New Testament should be able to know what is prophesied to affect those who live on islands.